v8/v8.dev/src/blog/wasm-tail-call.md

 At any given time there is only one `fib_rec` frame, which will unwind itself before performing the next recursive call.
 When we reach the base case, `fib_rec` returns the result `a` directly to `fib`.

 This has one observable consequence (besides a reduced risk of stack overflow): the tail-callers will not appear in stack traces.
-Neither in the stack property of a caught exception, nor in the DevTools stack trace.
+Neither will they appear in the stack property of a caught exception, nor in the DevTools stack trace.
 By the time an exception is thrown, or execution pauses, the tail-caller frames are gone and there is no way for V8 to recover them.

 ## Using tail calls with Emscripten